[Ord. No. 2764 §1(140.010), 4-1-2002]

 Existing structures to be demolished, retained and renovated and the time schedule for each.

 Proposed new construction, including, but not limited to, type of building (i.e., residential, commercial, industrial, office building heights, square footage, parking space).

 Public improvements proposed with the development plan, including any proposed changes in existing public facilities, including, but not limited to, streets, sidewalks and utilities.

 Amenities proposed to be included with the development.

 Appraisals of all parcels of property proposed for acquisition in accordance with the requirements of Section 430.080 of this Chapter.

-A study analyzing post project tax impact versus current tax levels to fully justify the tax abatement as economically essential to the proposed project and assessing the impact of abatement on all taxing jurisdictions.
-This document shall also be provided as the basis for determining any in-lieu-of tax payments to be made by the corporation during the period of abatement.
+A study analyzing post development project tax impact versus current tax levels to fully justify the tax abatement as economically essential to the proposed development project and assessing the impact of abatement on all taxing jurisdictions.
+This document shall also be provided as the basis for determining any in-lieu-of tax payments to be made by the Redevelopment Corporation during the period of abatement.
 A statement from the applicant indicating a willingness to make payments in lieu of taxes as necessary.
 Submittal of copies of return receipts indicating notice has been given to all taxing jurisdictions in accordance with the requirements of Section 430.090 herein.

 Identification, including background and experience of the individuals who will be responsible for the management of the development plan and the development therein.